SpecFlowOSS/SpecFlowWiki/SpecFlow-Assist-Helpers.md

 | L    | Red   |
 ```

-And you want to map `Blue` and `Red` to the appropriate instance of `Color` class, you'll need to create an instance of `IValueRetriever` that can convert the strings into the `Color` instance.
+If you want to map `Blue` and `Red` to the appropriate instance of the `Color` class, you need to create an instance of `IValueRetriever` that can convert the strings to the `Color` instance.

-You can register your special `IValueRetriever` (and/or an instance of `IValueComparer` if you want to compare colors) like so:
+You can register your special `IValueRetriever` (and/or an instance of `IValueComparer` if you want to compare colors) like this:

 ```c#
 [Binding]